thesunsavior/Cosine-distance-between-2-documents/README.md

 Thus total complexity is O(N) (though we could use O(N*s.length) I suppose that s.length is likely to be small and thus can be eliminated)

 # Suggestion for a better formula
-Another approach would be using the Euclidean distance.
-That is we see the two documents as two point with N dimension (each feature is independent of others) and we show their differences by measuring their Eulidean distance (L2 norm)
+Another common approach would be using the Euclidean distance.
+That is we see the two documents as two point with N dimension (each feature is independent of others) and we show their differences by measuring their Eulidean distance (L2 norm).
+However this is in general a quite bad approach.
+Imagine an article says a whole lot about pancake and a single sentence about pancake.
+Even though, the two document is quite similar, their euclidean might be large